-Zoe Childerley arrived at Highgreen at the beginning of April and will be in residence until the end of September.
+Zoe Childerley arrived at Highgreen at the beginning of April 2016 for a six month residency.
 She has long been interested in individuals and their relationship with their landscape and has been photographing people of Tarset and the North Tyne.

 ‘I’m interested in their relationship to the borderlands and how this impacts their cultural identity today.
 This is some of the quietest, darkest and least populated parts of the country, with a tumultuous and bloody past.
 It has been a historically disputed and romanticised region.
 And the two recent referendums have exposed angst over sovereignty and with nationalism rearing its head, the Anglo-Scots border is again significant.